 Basement bathrooms by their very nature struggle with natural light and anything you can do to fight feeling cramped or claustrophobic will get you one step closer to your dream room.

 Basement bathrooms suffering from a lack of natural light can feel a bit disconnected from the outside world so introducing links to the great outdoors where you can is essential.

 Wooden vanity units, natural stone tiles and even a natural clay wall finish are all wonderful ways to connect a bathroom basement to nature.

 11. Install walk-on roof lights

 Consider installing walk-on rooflights above the basement as they are a great way to ensure natural light will be able to permeate the room from spaces above.

-It's a good solution for spaces that are entirely subterranean.
+It's an excellent small basement bathroom idea for creating a space that feels more expansive, and also works wells for spaces that are entirely subterranean.
 Do keep privacy in mind though – think carefully about their position and ensure the glass is opaque.